XTANDI is a prescription medicine used to treat men with prostate cancer that:

 These men had not received chemotherapy.
 All men either had surgery to lower testosterone or continued to take hormone therapy during the study.

-In this same study, XTANDI helped men live longer.
+In the same study, XTANDI helped men live longer (Overall Survival).

 The median overall survival was 67 months for men taking XTANDI vs. 56 months for ADT alone.